rackerlabs/support-how-to/content/cloud-servers/first-generation-to-next-generation-cloud-server-migration-faq.md

 We recommend installing XenServer Tools 6.2 onto your server.
 A mismatch between the Xenserver Tools on your server's operating system and the version of XenServer on the hypervisor host can result in server instability.

-You can find instructions in the article, [Installing XenServer Tools on next generation windows cloud servers](/how-to/installing-xenserver-tools-on-next-generation-windows-cloud-servers).
+You can find instructions in the article, [Upgrade Citrix (Xen server) Tools for windows cloud servers](/how-to//upgrade-citrix-xen-server-tools-for-windows-cloud-servers).

 #### Will the flavor (size) of my server remain the same?